RomanKyklin/algorithms-and-data-structures-JS-TS/README.md

-# Most known Algorithms and Data Structures (list below) implementation with TypeScript.
+# Most known Algorithms and Data Structures implementation with TypeScript.
 All Algorithms and Data Structures have tests.
+List of implemented algs and ds below.
 **Algorithms List:**
 * Bubble Sort